Tesla phantom braking explained: HW3 vs HW4 triggers, settings to change, NHTSA status (2026)

 - NHTSA Investigation PE22-002 (Tesla Phantom Braking, 2022): https://static.nhtsa.gov/odi/inv/2022/INOA-PE22002-4385.PDF

-- NHTSA — file a complaint: https://www.nhtsa.gov/file-a-complaint
+- NHTSA — file a complaint: https://www.nhtsa.gov/report-a-safety-problem

 - NotATeslaApp: "NHTSA is asking Tesla for more information after phantom braking complaints": https://www.notateslaapp.com/news/783/9a7bdd83-1685-437b-b4c3-3c9450be11eb